JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 #### Decision Path Visualization via Layer-wise Grad-CAM - Encoder Layers - Model 1 - Batch A

 This first set of heatmaps shows Grad-CAM activations at successive convolutional layers within the encoder layers.
-The encoder is responsible for progressive feature extraction.
-The raw input is transformed into increasingly abstract, compressed representations.
-These layers downsample the input spatially while amplifying features relevant to the task, such as lesion texture, border contrast, and color patterns.

-Early encoder layers should focus on low-level visual cues while deeper encoder layers should transition toward more localized semantic regions related to the lesion itself.
+The encoder extracts progressively abstract features from the raw input.

 ---